All Episodes

 I have news here.

-That big CIA National Security Agency Bombshell Expose has sold this number of copies in its first week.
+James Risen's book, that big CIA National Security Agency Bombshell Expose, has sold this number of copies in its first week.

-My two books sold three times that per hour.
+My two books sold three times that per hour When they were released, 8,472 copies of James Risen's big CIA NSA bombshell expose.

 That's probably not as many people as can be found in the newsrooms of the New York Times, the Boston Globe, the Washington Post, ABC, CBS, NBC, CNN, and MSNBC.

-And then of course he had uh an appearance with the perky one, Katie Courick, about whom Michael Barone writes today and something he said which echoes something I said last week after we played the bite for you.
+And then, of course, he had an appearance with the perky one, Katie Couric, about whom Michael Barone writes today and something he said, which echoes something I said last week after we played the bite for you.

-And I'll get to that in the next hour, because it's really crucial because Ryzen associates himself with uh this guy, what's his name?
+And I'll get to that in the next hour because it's really crucial because Risen associates himself with this guy, what's his name?

-Wilkerson, Lawrence Wilkerson, who used to be Colin Powell's chief of staff, talking about how uh the the president and vice president, Secretary of State uh engage in a power grab over foreign policy.
+Wilkerson, Lawrence Wilkerson, who used to be Colin Powell's chief of staff, talking about how the president, vice president, Secretary of State engage in a power grab over foreign policy.

 Yeah, the elected leaders of the people engaged in a power grab.

-They took power away from the State Department.
+They took power away from the State Department and the media.

 Just absurd.

-Katie Courick NBC, book tour going on right now.
+So, front page play, New York Times, media darling, big-time hero, Katie Couric, NBC, book tour going on right now.

 8,742 copies.